10 Best Things to Do at the San Antonio Stock Show & Rodeo

 Photo Credit: Facebook

-In addition to each night’s concert performance, live music by local artists and bands occurs outside on the fairgrounds almost continuously at a number of small venues.
-To see who is playing and where to check out the calendar of events and filter by live music.
+In addition to each night’s concert performance, live music by local artists and bands occurs outside on the fairgrounds at a number of small venues.
+With all the options, you will have more than your fill of live music by the time you have left the rodeo grounds.

 Carnival